dillagr/mikrotik-qos/addtl-rules-fr-forums/README.md

 ## _Notes:_
-These configuration(s) taken from the Mikrotik forums (needs login)
+These configuration(s) taken from the Mikrotik forums (needs login).
+Not mine.

 More details here:
 * [Using RouterOS to VLAN your network](https://forum.mikrotik.com/viewtopic.php?t=143620).